yanli0303/dom-highlight-lib/README.md

     ```

     > The highlighter now scans and monitor changes (`scroll`, `resize`, and `MutationObserver`) on the web page, and update highlights when necessary.

+## TODO

+- `textarea` and `input` controls are not supported because `Range.getClientRects()` returns empty list.
+- Because the `match` function is asynchronous, it possible for the highlighter to run into an inconsistent state when DOM changes frequently.